wkoszek/me/source/books/2012-12-20-book-the-goal.html.md

 Amazing take on a lean approach of business management.
 I didn't believe it'll be a valuable book, but boy.. was I wrong!
 Excellent position.
 Similar to Toyota concepts, but with so much better storyline.

+Author grabbed the agile practices and wrapped them in a fictional storyline in a way that made it actually a very interesting fiction book.

 Reads like a novel, and touches some social aspects of the management.